jeguienta/ProjetNLP_ENSAE/README.md

 ## Identifying political affiliation from Parliamentary Speeches

-This study is aimed at predicting the political affiliation of a speech through the use of NLP techniques.
+This study is aimed at predicting the political affiliation of a speeker given his speech through the use of NLP techniques.

 Please consult our PDF report for more details.

-Please find herebelow a link towards our Colab code.
-The notebook is entirely self-contained in which we datail every step.
+You will find herebelow a link towards our Colab code.
+The notebook is entirely self-contained and we detail every step in it.

-Please note that it takes around ... minutes to execute.

 Concerning the access to the data, we made it available through the following Google Drive link : https://drive.google.com/drive/folders/1Eyu4ielb2hoOgQF3JBzkEhZCgQzfILHp?usp=sharing